open-contracts/proof-of-id/README.md

 Two ways to solve 1):
   - a) Drop last 4 SSN digits in favor of less sensitive data (that still gives high likelihood that name+bday+data is unique)
-  - b) Included much more unique information, such that a preimage attack is infeasible
+  - b) Include much more unique information, such that a preimage attack is infeasible

  a) is probably easier than b), but still unsolved.